3rdpartyeve/phealng/README.md

 you while you're killing their API servers.
 Keep-Alive keeps the connection open for X seconds, this reduce the tcp/ssl handshake overhead if you're doing multiple api calls.
 The connection will be automatically closed after X seconds or at the end of the script.
-Keep in mind that multiple running connections (different scripts, http calls, etc) can lower interfere with maximum connections per IP on the remote server.
+Keep in mind that multiple running api requests (different scripts, cronjobs, www, etc) can interfere with the max allowed connections per IP on the remote server.
 HTTP Keep-Alive is only available with the curl method.

     require_once "Pheal/Pheal.php";
     spl_autoload_register("Pheal::classload");